sakaki-/gentoo-on-rpi-64bit/README.md

 Have fun! ^-^

+> If you need to install a particular package that isn't currently in the Gentoo tree, note that it _is_ possible to install binary packages from Raspbian (or other 32-bit repos) on your 64-bit system.
+For further details, please see [these notes](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Running-32-bit-Raspbian-Packages-on-your-64-bit-Gentoo-System)

 ## Miscellaneous Configuration Notes, Hints, and Tips (&darr;[skip](#maintnotes))

 You don't need to read the following notes to use the image, but they may help you better understand what is going on!